Finder expert rating

 Finally, the Monzo app has a series of features that can help you with your budgeting.
 It automatically categorises your spending and you can activate the round-up feature.
 If you do it, your transactions will be automatically rounded to the nearest pound, and the spare change will be saved in a Pot.
 You can thus build up a reasonable amount of savings without having to think about it too much.

-- Monzo charge a daily fee of 50p whenever you’re overdrawn by more than £20.
+Monzo charges a daily fee of 50p whenever you’re overdrawn by more than £20.
 If you’re using less than £20, you won’t be charged at all.
-The maximum Monzo will ever charge you in a month is £15.50 (where the month has 31 days).
-This means if you used the full amount of your overdraft for 90 days, the total amount paid would be £45.
+The maximum Monzo will ever charge you in a month is £15.50 (where the month has 31 days), which means that if you used the full amount of your overdraft for 90 days, the total amount to pay would be £45.
 There are no other fees.

-- Payments which exceed an arranged overdraft, or exceed the amount you have in your account are simply rejected.
+Payments which exceed an arranged overdraft are simply rejected.

 Yes, Monzo is a bank.
 “Monzo Bank Ltd” is authorised in the UK bythe Prudential Regulation Authority (PRA) and is regulated by the Financial Conduct Authority (FCA).

 The Financial Services Compensation Scheme (FSCS) is an independent statutory fund set up to safeguard consumer finances in the event of a bank being unable to meet its payment demands.
 Monzo has full FSCS protection which provides compensation for the loss of up to £85,000 – as is the standard for UK bank accounts.

 Looking for something similar to Monzo?
 Check out our guide on Monzo alternatives.